 Fast forward to 4th of February 2019.
 Respawn Entertainment, the creators of the critically acclaimed Titanfall franchise, lets the world know that they’ve made a Free To Play title called Apex Legends that is also set in the Titanfall universe.
 Nobody outside of the industry knew about this game.
 Nobody knew what to expect.
 Respawn said it was a spin-off title with no Titans, no pilots and no wall running.
 Before the actual reveal, nerds went ballistic.
 Internet tears were flooding social media.
 The same EA that ruined Star Wars Battlefront 2 were now about to ruin Titanfall‘s legacy.
 Or did they?
 Once again we fast forward, this time to the reveal.
 Hold on, this actually looked really good.
 Could it be?
 Are we actually looking at a F2P game published by EA that could have the potential to be great?
 Here’s the part where it gets even better.
 Respawn told us in the reveal that the game is available now on PS4, Xbox and PC.

 I didn’t hesitate for a second and downloaded it immediately on PS4 and PC.
-Less than 20 minutes later and I was jumping out of a drop-ship with my three-man squad, competing against nineteen other squads (sixty players in total).
+Less than 20 minutes later and I was jumping out of a drop-ship with my three-man squad, competing against nineteen other squads (sixty players in total) and making good use of my recently bought gaming headphones to communicate with my team.
 Since launch date I have exclusively played Apex Legends every day.
 Respawn somehow managed to create a game that is heavily inspired many other games and improved on the Battle Royale formula in ways that I haven’t quite experienced before.
 You have the choice between eight different legends.
 Six of them are unlocked right away, while the remaining two legends can be unlocked by playing or by paying.
 All Legends got different abilities that will help your squad become champions.

 There’s passive abilities, active abilities and ultimate abilities.
 This is very similar to what is done in the hero shooter Overwatch.
 You will possess the power to heal your squad, track enemies actions, create portals for quick getaways, drop air-strikes down on your foes, smoke up your surroundings, create decoys that will confuse your enemies and so on.
 All these abilities is best used when coordinated with your team and requires on-point communication– and this where Apex Legends really shines and outperforms every team-based shooter out there.